laurent-martin/aspera-api-examples/README.md

 # Aspera API use examples

-This project provides code examples to transfer files using some of the IBM Aspera APIs for various IBM Aspera products using some languages.
+This public repository provides code examples to transfer files using some of the IBM Aspera APIs for various IBM Aspera products using some languages.

 [General access to all IBM Aspera APIs here](https://developer.ibm.com/apis/catalog/?search=aspera) or [here](https://developer.ibm.com/?q=aspera&dwcontenttype[0]=APIs)